jailbirt/theeye-docs/agent/binary_build.md

 * npm 3 (at least)
 * zeit/pkg (npm package globally installed)
 * linux
-* theeye agent installed and configured
+* theeye agent installed and configured (I recommend to install and run the agent before continue)
 * compilation tools (depends on the distro and kernel version)

 ## HOWTO (This doc probably is outdated.
 There are scripts to generate the binary & the package.
 This is to do it manually)